animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My grandpa was a leather technology engineer, my grandma worked as a teacher of German language.

 My uncle Slava, mom Nélya, older cousins Lena and Irina, older sister Marina, and I were all born in Samarkand, all of us also Ashkenazi Jews.
+I was born last of my family.
 My name is Sam, but I wasn’t born "Sam."
 I was actually born "Siímyon," after my great aunt’s (from my grandma's side, "Tsotya Tsilia"'s) late husband, and "Sam" sort of fell on me through multiple mistranslations, starting with a really bad one that would happen when we immigrated to America.

 All of the adults applied for us to immigrate to America.
 My grandma had a sister (Tsilia) with adult son Sasha in America, and my uncle Slava was a physicist, whereas for some reason my mom's status wasn't satisfactory.
 We (my mom and her two kids) were the only ones not approved.
 When my grandparents immigrated, they sent an invitation to my mom through the Embassy.
 My mom then had to do an interview with the American Embassy in Moscow to convince them that she was subjugated.
-So my mom had to fly to Moscow, with my sister and me, to do the interview at the Moscow Embassy.
+So my mom had to fly to Moscow, with my sister and me, to do the interview at the Embassy.
 My aunt’s brother’s family lived in Moscow, and my mom was able to leave us with them there.
-The interviewer, who was meant to determine if my mom deserved refugee status, interrogated: "Why America you going?"
+The interviewer, who was meant to determine if my mom deserved refugee status, interrogated:

+"Your form said you have kids.
+Where are they?"

+She had spent the whole day at the Embassy, from early morning to night.
+She said, "I left them with relatives.
+I cannot bring them here.
+They would be suffering here.
+My youngest is 3.
+It would be torture for them here, without food, without sleep."

+"A lot of people bring their children here.
+They think that showing children to us will gain them sympathy, and pity."

+"I thought I didn’t have to bring them, the documentation said we didn’t."

+"Yes yes, you’re right, you didn’t have to and it’s good you didn’t.
+"Why America you going?"

 "I’m going to meet with family, mom, dad, brother is already there.
 I’m the only one left, with my children.
 My cousin, my brother, everyone is already there.
 And, second, because there is anti-semitism in Uzbekistan and I cannot live there.”